katbyte/i2c-proxmox-status/README.md

-A straight Rust conversion of the C display daemon from [UCTRONICS/SKU_RM0004](https://github.com/UCTRONICS/SKU_RM0004), the firmware companion for the UCTRONICS Raspberry Pi 1U rack mount.
+A straight Rust conversion of the C display daemon from [UCTRONICS/SKU_RM0004](https://github.com/UCTRONICS/SKU_RM0004), the firmware companion for the UCTRONICS Pi Rack Pro (19" 1U rack mount for Raspberry Pi, SKU RM0004).
 The original C and Python sources remain in git history.

 ## What it does